Innovator in Residence, Future of the Profession Initiative

 Willis earned a degree in Political Science from Howard University.
 While completing his undergraduate degree, Willis worked with the Department of Justice’s Office of Immigration Litigation.
 He is a 2017 graduate of the Seattle University School of Law.

-Following law school, Willis held posts at the City of Seattle, Office of Immigrant & Refugee Affairs, where he assisted on legal content and strategy for the creation of a Citizenship web portal.
-In addition, to the Alaska Court System to develop its Justice for All Project.
+Following law school, Willis held posts at the City of Seattle, Office of Immigrant & Refugee Affairs, where he assisted on legal content and strategy for the creation of a Citizenship web portal, as well as at the Alaska Court System, where he developed its Justice for All Project.

 Willis’ entrepreneurial spirit, drive to innovate, and commitment to diversity and access to justice earned him recognition by the American Bar Association as a 2018 Legal Rebel and 2019 Fastcase 50 honoree.
 He teaches a course in Law, Technology, and Access to Justice.